 Purging is the first of the choices appearing on the Main Menu.
-The object of purging is to remove air bubbles from the fluid path inside the machine.
+The object of purging is to remove air bubbles from the fluid path inside the HBLT User's Manual machine.
 The HBLT should be purged prior to each use.
 Water will exit from the outlet when purging, so it is advisable to set it up so that it may drain into a suitable container.